SuperOfficeDocs/superoffice-docs/docs/ai-services/configuration-ai/getting-started.md

 1. Open Settings and Maintenance.
 2. Click AI services in the menu.
 3. Under **Categorization**, click the dropdown for "select item".
-4. Search for the selection-name to choose it.
+4. Search for the name of the selection to choose it.
-5. Click **Analyze Requests** button to start the analysis.
+5. Click the **Analyze Requests** button to start the analysis.

 <!-- Referenced links -->